Today we are going to discover the most beautiful Divi sites in the food sector!

-Let's start this selection of the best Divi sites in the food industry with Bean on the Green.
+This selection of the best Divi sites in the food sector begins with Bean on the Green.

-It is an independent coffee shop located in York, Great Britain.
-A wide choice of coffees and hot drinks, as well as dishes and sweets, is offered by the establishment.
+This is an independent coffee shop in York, UK.
+The shop offers a wide range of coffees and hot drinks as well as food and sweets.

-Bean is the bean, Green is the green...
+Bean is the bean (coffee), Green is the green...

-The choice of site colors Part of the result: green in the secondary and two unusual primaries, a brown to purple and a red to brown (remembering that bean also means red bean)!
+The choice of site colours partly as a result: green as a secondary and two unusual primaries, a brown with a violet tinge and a red with a brown tinge (remembering that bean also means red bean)!

-From this first observation, one can see the care taken in the visual identity of the brand.
+From this first observation, one can see the care taken with the visual identity of the brand.

-The iconography also deserves to be observed.
-We're getting a pretty girly tone that harmonizes well with the chosen shades.
+The iconography is also worth looking at.
+There is a rather girly tone which harmonises well with the chosen colours.

-The shapes are round, with pictographs that point towards the cartoon.
-Very free green curves connect the different sections of a page.
+The shapes are round, with pictograms that look like cartoons.
+Loose green curves link the different sections of a page.

-All these choices give off an image of proximity and sympathy, which is very much in keeping with the spirit of the establishment as described on the site.
+All these choices give an image of closeness and friendliness, which fits perfectly with the spirit of the establishment as described on the website.

-Among the plugins used for this site, we will note :
+Among the plugins used for this site, we note :

 - Simple Social Buttons

-- Enjoy Instagram Instagram Responsive Images Gallery And Carousel
+- Enjoy Instagram Responsive Images Gallery And Carousel

 Milkin More is a eCommerce which offers recipes to stimulate the production of breast milk, but also baby food.
-Their food products, based on natural foods, are designed to be healthy and nutritious.
+Their food products are based on natural foods and are designed to be healthy and nutritious.

-This highly advanced concept is served by a cleverly thought-out design.
+This cutting-edge concept is served by a clever design.
 The colour white dominates, of course.
-As for the fonts, the headline font is round and thick, and the secondary fonts also have rounded shapes - also reminiscent of pregnancy, another dominant theme of the brand.
+As for the fonts, the headlines are round and thick, while the secondary ones have rounded shapes - also reminiscent of pregnancy, another dominant theme of the brand.

-The separators within each section also evoke this "milky" effect with a softly curved white wave effect.
+The dividers within each section also evoke this "milky" effect with a white wave effect in soft curves.

-The home page opens with a full-page image and the dynamic appearance of white waves.
-The following are several parts:
+The welcome opens with a full-page image and the dynamic appearance of white waves.
+This is followed by several sections:

-- a slogan, very well highlighted by the size of the title font and the radical stripping that surrounds it
+- a slogan, very well highlighted by the size of the title font and the radical simplicity that surrounds it

-- a full width, full length photo, preceded and followed by separators
+- a full-width, full-length photo, preceded and followed by dividers

-- an excerpt from the catalogue with a menu to filter the product selection
+- an extract from the catalogue with a menu to filter the selection of products

-- another full-width image with a sales argument written in a large overlapping white drop
+- another full-width image with a sales pitch in a large white overlapping blob

-- other business arguments following one another in two parts
+- other commercial arguments in two separate parts

 - testimonials from the community

-- a form to subscribe to the mailing list.
+- a registration form for the mailing list.

 The shop is powered by WooCommerce.
-Note the use of the following other plugins in different parts of the site:
+Note the use of the following other plugins in the different parts of the site :